 You will only need to pay the one fee for the issue of the driver licence.
 You will only be issued with one licence.

 If you apply for a class HR (heavy rigid), HC (heavy combination) or MC (multi-combination) licence you will receive a magenta heavy vehicle driver licence.
-If you only hold a class C (car), LR (light rigid), MR (medium rigid), RE (learner approved motorbike) or R (unrestricted motorbike) licence you will receive a yellow (gold) licence.
+If you only hold a class C (car), LR (light rigid), MR (medium rigid), RE (learner approved motorcycle) or R (unrestricted motorcycle) licence you will receive a yellow (gold) licence.

 What happens if I am applying for a higher class of licence?

 If you are applying for another class of licence and you hold a current driver licence, you will only need to pay the one fee for the practical driving test.
 The colour of the licence sent to you will depend on the class of licence applied for.

 For example, if you hold a class C licence and you wish to apply for a class HR licence, you will need to visit a driver licence issuing centre, complete the application form, pay the practical driving test fee and pass the test.
 If you have not already passed the road rules test for the heavy vehicle class (10 questions), you will need to pay the road rules test fee and pass the test.

 You will not be required to pay an additional fee for the replacement of your existing driver licence card.